-The Borzoi was originally brought to Russia from Byzantium in the South about the 9th and 10th centuries and again later by the Mongol invaders from the East.
-The Russian wolfhound is believed to have originated from a cross between a Saluki type dog and a native Russian breed.
+The Borzoi originally brought Russia from Byzantium in the South about the 9th and 10th centuries and later by Mongol invaders from the East.
+The Russian wolfhound is believed to have originated from a cross between a Saluki-type dog and a native Russian breed.

 In 1824 Borzoi exhibited for the first time in Moscow.
-The Borzoi originated in 17th-century Russia when Arabian greyhounds were crossed with a thick-coated, Russian breed.
+The Borzoi originated in 17th-century Russia when Arabian greyhounds were crossed with a thick-coated Russian breed.
 The first Borzoi to come to America was allegedly brought from England in 1889 by a fancier of the breed living in Pennsylvania.
-This is a hunting breed of dog that was bred to run long distances as well as a sprint in very quick bursts.
+He is a hunting breed of dogs bred to run long distances and sprint in very quick bursts.